nourishing the new mother

-A postnatal reflexology treatment can help to balance hormones, encouraging the menstrual cycle to return to normal.
-Help prevent postnatal depression and anxiety.
-Boost energy levels, which may be lower due to the exertions of labour, looking after a new baby, and disrupted sleep patterns.
-Help with breast milk production, during a treatment, mother and baby tend to be calmer and more relaxed which can enhance bonding and successful breastfeeding, facilitating a more rapid ‘let down’ for milk flow, improving feelings of general well-being.
+Reflexology can assist the reproductive system in returning to normal following the birth of a child.
+Prevent postnatal depression and anxiety.
+Boost energy levels due to the exhaustion of labour, baby care, and sleep interruptions.
+Aids with breast milk production, as mothers and babies tend to be calmer and more relaxed during treatment, which can enhance bonding and successful breastfeeding.
+It facilitates a more rapid flow of milk, improving feelings of general well-being.